A Path to Freedom from Opioid Addiction

 Comprehensive Treatment Approach

-Our center offers a comprehensive approach to opiate addiction treatment.
+Our center offers a comprehensive approach to opioid addiction treatment.
 This may include evidence-based therapies, such as individual counseling, group therapy, medication-assisted treatment (MAT), behavioral therapies, and holistic approaches.
 Our treatment plans are designed to address the physical, psychological, and emotional aspects of addiction.

 Our center’s location in Weston, Massachusetts, just outside of Boston, allows individuals to access treatment without traveling far, making it convenient for those residing in or near the area.
 Additionally, being close to Boston provides access to various healthcare services, support groups, and a vibrant recovery community.

 Charles River Recovery emphasizes personalized and individualized care.
 Each person’s journey through addiction and recovery is unique, and tailored treatment plans can address specific needs and circumstances.
 This individualized approach increases the likelihood of successful outcomes.

 Continuum of Care

 Charles River Recovery offers a continuum of care, including various treatment levels.
 This ensures that individuals receive the appropriate level of care at different stages of their recovery process.

 We provide a supportive and understanding environment.
 This can be crucial in promoting long-term sobriety and helping individuals navigate the challenges of addiction recovery.

 We take a holistic approach to recovery.
 This means we address the physical, mental, emotional, and spiritual aspects of an individual’s well-being.
 Holistic interventions may include mindfulness practices, yoga, art therapy, nutritional counseling, and other complementary therapies to promote overall wellness.